usnistgov/masskit_ai/src/masskit_ai/docs/recipes.md

   * `predict.model_ensemble=[https://github.com/usnistgov/masskit_ai/releases/download/v1.0.0/aiomics_model.tgz]` is a list of AI networks to use for prediction
   * `predict.upres=True` perform upresolution on the spectra

+To get additional help on options for these programs, run the program using the `-h` option.

-Example set of commands to predict spectra from a fasta file `uniprot.fasta`:
+#### Example set of commands to predict spectra from a fasta file `uniprot.fasta`

 ```bash
 fasta2peptides input.file=uniprot.fasta output.file=uniprot_peptides.parquet
 predict input.test.spectral_library=uniprot_peptides.parquet predict.output_prefix=uniprot_peptides predict.output_suffixes=[mgf,msp]
 ```

-The predicted spectra are found in the files `uniprot_peptides.msp` and `uniprot_peptides.mgf`
+The predicted spectra are found in the files `uniprot_peptides.msp` and `uniprot_peptides.mgf`.

 ## Predicting RI values using AIRI